torvalds/linux/Documentation/gpu/automated_testing.rst

 jobs from a branch in the target tree that is named as
 ${TARGET_BRANCH}-external-fixes.

-If the pipeline is not in a merge request and a branch with the same name exists in the local tree, commits from that branch will be merged in as well.
+If the pipeline is analt in a merge request and a branch with the same name exists in the local tree, commits from that branch will be merged in as well.